 “Hi, Dad.
 Are you close? (pause for reply) Change of plans.
 Instead of staying here with the workers while I go to Vivien’s game, do you think you can take me to the hospital?
 Or maybe to urgent care?”

 Before I knew it, he was here.
 (Thanks, Dad.)
 And, in an instant, he was on the floor with me in my bedroom, creating a tourniquet the likes of which I hadn’t even come close.
-(If you know my dad, this shouldn’t surprise you at all.)
+(If you know my dad the engineer, this shouldn’t surprise you at all.)
 He got me to my feet and we were on our way.
 I texted a few people on the way there to make sure my kids were covered.
 (Thanks, Mom and Virginia.)
 I asked my dad to get me inside and situated but then to head back to my house to check on the workers who were finishing up for the day.
 And I started filling out the mountain of paperwork.

 “We can’t stitch it.
 She actually lost a chunk of her toe!” he called out to another nurse.

 My face went white.
 “A CHUNK of my toe?
 How much is a CHUNK?
 Would the CHUNK regenerate?
 Shouldn’t we be sending someone to my house to locate the errant CHUNK and helicopter it over in a medical cooler???”
 My nervous, adrenalin-surged brain went a little crazy.
 Fortunately, a few staff members came in to talk me off the ledge.

 “Mrs. Poche, when was your last Tetanus shot?” one of them asked.
 “Um, September 2005.
 Right before I re-entered the city from Katrina.
 Is that recent enough?”
 I hoped.
 “No. Sorry.
 It’s been more than eight years and you really should get another one.”